Dilbert66/esphome-dsckeybus/README.md

 - Generic command service.
 Use this service for more complex control:

 	- "alarm_keypress",  Parameter: "keys" where keys can be any sequence of cmds from the list below.
 For example to arm partition 2  in night mode you set keys to be "/2Nxxxx" where xxxx is your access code.
-The system defaults to partition 1.
+Alternatively you can use the * code for the same function and send /2*9xxxx.

 ```